-Here at OrbitMI, we're involved with many ‘data-driven’ companies, but I often find myself wondering what exactly that means.
-After all, all companies use data.
+At OrbitMI, we're involved with many data-driven companies, but I often find myself wondering what exactly that means.
+After all, every company uses data.
 That must mean that data-driven ones use it differently than others, right?

 My initial impulse was to frame the question in the terms of the shareholder.
 Shareholders oblige their company to make the best possible decisions, in the shortest amount of time and with the least amount of expense.